barbarer/py4e-int/_sources/functions/peer_int.rst

     :answer_b: No
     :answer_c: I don't know
     :correct: b
     :feedback_a: Try again.
 The function examines whether the sequence is symmetrical by comparing letters counrting backwards with the ranked order.
-However, if the wordhas odd number of letters, when the functioon approaches the middle of the sequence, it will report string index out of range error.
-Becuase len(x) night equal to 0, leading x[1:len(x)-1] out of range.
+However, if the word has an odd number of letters, when the function approaches the middle of the sequence, it will report string index out of range error.
+Becuase len(x) is equal to 0, leading x[1:len(x)-1] out of range.
     :feedback_b: Correct!
-The function will report an error when it encounters a word with odd number of letters.
-Becuase len(x) night equal to 0, leading x[1:len(x)-1] out of range.
+The function will report an error when it encounters a word with an odd number of letters.
+Becuase len(x) is equal 0, leading x[1:len(x)-1] out of range.
     :feedback_c: Try again.
 The function examines whether the sequence is symmetrical by comparing letters counrting backwards with the ranked order.
 Try to test it with a word with odd number of letters.

-    Will this code return Palindromes?
+    Will this code return True when x is a palidrome (a string that is the symmetrical such as abba)?

     .. code-block:: python